quaie/cissp/pages/mydoc/3_notes.md

 TOCTTOU attacks, race condition exploits, and communication disconnects are known as **state attacks** because they attack timing, data flow control, and transition between one system state to another

+**CERTIFICATION** --> technical evaluation to assess its concordance w/ sec standards

+**ACCREDITATION** --> process of formal acceptance of a certified config by a designated authority

 {% include links.html %}